By Bryan G.

 BEHOLD, HE IS COMING WITH THE CLOUDS, and every eye will see Him, even those who pierced Him; and all the tribes of the earth will mourn over Him.
 So it is to be.
 Amen

 That does not sound like secret.
-When Jesus returns, everyone one will know, and those left behind, will know they are condemned.
+When Jesus returns, everyone one will know.

 False preachers also teach that there will be a millennium after the second coming where you will get a second chance, but there is nothing in the Bible that says anything a second chance.
 Yes, there will be millennial, but this is where all who will be saved will reign with Christ for a thousand years, but then the Bible goes on to tell that all the rest, all who are not saved, will be devoured by fire that comes down from heaven.
 Anyone left behind will be thrown in the lake of fire, this is the second death.